getify/You-Dont-Know-JS/async & performance/ch6.md

 ## jsPerf.com

-While Benchmark.js is useful for testing the performance of your code in whatever JS environment you're running, it cannot be stressed enough that you need to compile test results from lots of different environments (desktop browsers, mobile devices, etc) if you want to have any hope of reliable test conclusions.
+While Benchmark.js is useful for testing the performance of your code in whatever JS environment you're running, it cannot be stressed enough that you need to compile test results from lots of different environments (desktop browsers, mobile devices, etc.) if you want to have any hope of reliable test conclusions.

-For example, Chrome on a high end desktop machine is not likely to perform anywhere near the same as Chrome mobile on a smartphone.
+For example, Chrome on a high-end desktop machine is not likely to perform anywhere near the same as Chrome mobile on a smartphone.
 And a smartphone with a full battery charge is not likely to perform anywhere near the same as a smartphone with 2% battery life left, when the device is starting to power down the radio and processor.

 If you want to make assertions like "X is faster than Y" in any reasonable sense across more than just a single environment, you're going to need to actually test as many of those real world environments as possible.
 Just because Chrome executes some X operation faster than Y doesn't mean that all browsers do.
 And of course you also probably will want to cross-reference the results of multiple browser test runs with the demographics of your users.

 There's an awesome website for this purpose called jsPerf (http://jsperf.com).
-It uses the Benchmark.js library we talked about earlier to run statistically accurate and reliable tests, and makes the test on an openly-available URL that you can pass around to others.
+It uses the Benchmark.js library we talked about earlier to run statistically accurate and reliable tests, and makes the test on an openly available URL that you can pass around to others.

 Each time a test is run, the results are collected and persisted with the test, and the cumulative test results are graphed on the page for anyone to see.